ak144/d2k-technologies-assignment-code/README.md

  Environment Setup:-(i)please install latest version of pycharm and jupyter notebook and run the code according to sequence.
  (ii)sqlite has been autmatically downloaded and ran in jupyter notebook itself

-Data Analysis:-1.below mentioned assigned questions has been answered in sequence and results can be seen when we run the .ipynb code in specified environment. python questions :-<br/>
+Data Analysis:-1.below mentioned assigned questions has been answered in sequence and results can be seen when we run the .ipynb code in specified environment.<br/>
+python questions :-<br/>
 Write a script that downloads CSV files from the Year 2019.
 Ensure the script can handle network errors and retries.<br/>